goosefacetiscali/GDPRtiscalitest/readme.md

 If you get error during bucket creation it may be because that bucket name is taken by another user, unique bucket names must be used. see <a href=" https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html" target="_blank">here</a> for more information.

+I suggest a simple bucket name such as `gdprtestbucketoctober`, `gdprtestbucket` or `gdproctober` without spaces and all in lower case.

+run `make bucket` again if you get an error.

+You must get the message in the terminal `Bucket '....' created successfully.` where `....` is the bucket name you have chosen before continuing.

 **Note**:
 - Ensure you have the correct permissions to create S3 buckets in your AWS account.